art-suite/art-ery/README.md

-## ArtEry
+## ArtEry - 100% Client-Side Cloud-Code Development

-A pipelined business-logic framework for cloud-backed data.
 ArtEry conceptially allows you to write apps 100% as client-code, but with the security and performance of cloud-code.
+It is a pipelined business-logic framework for cloud-backed data.

 #### Why Client Code?